 From July 2015 through June 2016 there were 25,980 reports of abuse, neglect, or exploitation of adults to NC county departments and 13,980 were screened in for further evaluation.
 Of those reports, in 5,952 cases DSS confirmed mistreatment and DSS found the need for protective services in 3,406 cases.
 Aimee discussed the limitations on the authority and role DSS in response to an adult protective services (APS) report in her blog post here.

 APS and the Court.
 The primary goal of APS through the county departments is to mobilize services to protect disabled adults from abuse, neglect, and exploitation in response to such reports.
 G.S.
 108A-100.
-The role of the court, specifically the district court, in these cases is limited in scope to enable: (i) the evaluation in response to a report that is screened in by the department and (ii) the delivery of services, including:
+The role of the court, specifically the district court, in these cases is limited in scope to enable: (a) the evaluation in response to a report that is screened in by the department and (b) the delivery of services, including:

 – Enable an evaluation